max576/DS_GRP1/README.md

-All values should be separated by one space and should be taken from the following list (Note that for every parameter, 'all' is an option and, when used, it will not filter down that parameter):
+All values should be separated by one space and should be taken from the following list (Note that for every parameter, _all_ is an option and, when used, it will not filter down that parameter):

 dataset: _0) covid, 1) Afghanistan (Youtube), 2) Biden Tweets, 3) Biden Youtube, 4) Biden reelection (Youtube) 5) Impeachment speech (Youtube), 6) Trump Tweets, 7) Trump Youtube, 8) Trump reelection (Youtube)_